| Potty Train Puppy In Days | Indoor Dog Potty |

 about habits and habits correctly taught teach your puppy what is

-expected.
+expected of him/her.
 This is extremely important while puppy develops bladder

 to make this work!
 If you work and can not get home at noon, having a